1. Start

 Usereuse – System for a reuse industry

-What is required for reuse to become the norm and, in the long run, as simple as new purchases are today?
-IVL Swedish Environmental Institute is running the Vinnova-funded initiative Usereuse to see how reuse is done at present and how it can be strengthened and scaled up.
-The project is carried out together with Citycon's malls in Liljeholmen and Mölndal, Blocket, Myrorna, Sörab, Mölndal municipality and Stockholm Vatten och Avfall.
+What is required for reuse to become the norm and eventually as easy as buying new items is today?
+IVL Swedish Environmental Research Institute is running the Vinnova-funded project Usereuse to study current reuse practices and how they can be reinforced and scaled up.

 • How does where and how the reuse takes place affect flow, quality, transport and the attitude towards reuse?